-The trees and Leylandii hedges on the site may support nesting birds.
-All nesting birds are protected under the Wildlife and Countryside Act 1981, and so any clearance of trees, scrub or hedges above 50cm in height should be undertaken between September and February inclusive, while birds are not nesting.
+The trees, scrub and many of the hedgerows on site, particularly those covered with thick Ivy, may support nesting birds and provide foraging habitat.
+All nesting birds are protected under the Wildlife and Countryside Act 1981 (as amended), and so any clearance of trees, scrub or hedges above 50cm in height should be undertaken between September and February inclusive, while birds are not nesting.
 If this is not possible, works should be preceded by a check for nests by a suitably qualified ecologist.
 If nesting birds are discovered during this check, then a suitable buffer area will need to be retained around nests to ensure their protection until any young have fledged.